ifwe/open-source-handbook/Legal.md

 Restated and Over-Simplified: The copyright belongs to the creator of a work.
 It denotes which individual or organization controls or owns the intellectual property of the work.

-The copyright for all code, documentation, illustrations, or other works associated with your project and developed by you for Tagged belongs to Tagged.
-This allows Tagged, if necessary, to protect its intellectual property interests.
-It also allows Tagged to perform necessary administrative operations on the works.
-For instance, if Tagged were to create a foundation for supporting and administering all of the open source projects developed and released by Tagged, it would be able to reassign and relinquish control of the copyright to the newly formed foundation.
+The copyright for all code, documentation, illustrations, or other works associated with your project and developed by you for if(we) belongs to if(we).
+This allows if(we), if necessary, to protect its intellectual property interests.
+It also allows if(we) to perform necessary administrative operations on the works.
+For instance, if if(we) were to create a foundation for supporting and administering all of the open source projects developed and released by if(we), it would be able to reassign and relinquish control of the copyright to the newly formed foundation.
 It would not be able to do this if it did not clearly hold the copyright for these projects (you cannot give away what you do not have).

-Therefore it is very important that the copyright for each file and work in a project be clearly, explicitly, and properly declared as belonging to Tagged.
+Therefore it is very important that the copyright for each file and work in a project be clearly, explicitly, and properly declared as belonging to if(we).

 ## Licenses